-Welcome to our 2018 NFL Depth Charts pages!
+Welcome to our 2018 NFL Depth Charts page!
 Designed with fantasy football in mind.
 Projected role + snap, rush, and target share for this week and rest of season.
-Includes offense and defense.
-See below for links to all 32 NFL teams.
-Scroll down to learn more.
-If you are a subscriber, we suggest visiting our more comprehensive team pages instead (under Team Pages in Menu).

 |NFC East||NFC North||NFC South||NFC